-“Are you so sure Mafren is going to attack Kendor now without any provocation?”
-The seeress asked though she knew there was no other possible explanation.
-She wanted to at least hold out the vain hope that they were wrong; even though she knew, there was no other explanation.
+“Are you so sure Mafren is about to attack Kendor without provocation?”
+The seeress asked.
+Though she knew there could be no other explanation; she still held on to the slim chance that they may be wrong.

 Selena sighed, giving the seeress an exasperated glance.
 “We can discuss what other possibilities there might be when we get there.
 For now, Inona is right, we should stop talking and ride hard to get there before them.”

 With that Inona glanced around the party they all nodded in agreement and spurred their horses on; as the rain came harder.
 “At least the rain will slow the army down giving us more time,” Inona thought, coaxing her horse to gallop even faster.
 Samba ran alongside them, as Inona glanced across to see where was.
 The big cat seemed to be enjoying the run his legs stretching out as he comfortably kept pace with the riders.

 They reached the foot of the castle their horses near exhaustion.
 Dismounting they led the horses up to the castle gates.
 Samba vanished, and Inona suspected he was already inside the castle walls.
 The knight captain waited at the gates already suspecting something was wrong.
 Aron quickly explained the situation.
 The knight captain listened to the prince, his expression grim.
 “Have you any idea of the size of the army we will be facing your grace?”

 The prince shook his head, “We only saw the scouting party I have a feeling they won't have sent the full might of the army.
 Of course, I could be wrong.”

 The knight captain ran a hand through his greying hair, weighing possibilities.
 "They may want to parley first, but we should be prepared for a siege.
 What about the town?”
 He asked in conclusion.